-Graded Assignments Assignment Description Percentage Discussion Posts (4) There will be 4 dedicated writing discussion days throughout the semester.
-On these designated Fridays, you will NOT attend class.
-Instead, you will use the designated class time to write a discussion post on the assigned prompt (posted to Canvas).
+Graded Assignments Assignment Description Percentage Discussion Posts (4) There will be 4 online discussion postss throughout the semester.
+On these designated Fridays, you will attend class for discussion, then go home and write your discussion post on the assigned prompt (posted to Canvas).
 Please spend time considering your response, write out a draft, edit it, and post it by the end of the day (11:59pm EST).
 Your post should be a minimum of 500 words.
 Each post is worth 5 points for a total of 20% of your grade.
 This is a casual writing exercise and will be graded on a credit/no credit basis.
 20% Discussion Responses (4) After you write and submit your initial discussion post, you should write a response to what you read from other students.
 Your response should be a general observation on the tone of the forum.
 This 300-word discussion response is a separate assignment.
 You will not write a threaded reply to the original posts.
 Access the new assignment submission folder and write a new post.
-You 20% can agree with what others were saying, offer additional points for consideration, or disagree (respectfully) and suggest alternate viewpoints to specific posts.
+You can agree with what others were saying, offer additional points for consideration, or disagree (respectfully) and suggest alternate viewpoints to specific posts.
 Please spend time considering your response, write out a draft, edit it, and post it by the end of the weekend.
 (Sunday at 11:59pm EST).
 This is a casual writing exercise and will be graded on a credit/no credit basis.
-In-Class Participation Four points per time you speak or contribute to class.
-20% • Maximum 20 points for the term.
-Talk at least 5 times to earn full credit.
-Please speak up!
-I love to hear from you, and it helps keep class engaging.
-Podcast Assignment (1) You can do this project by yourself or in a group.
-It's up 20% to your own preference!
-This project is due no later than December 5 th at 11:59pm.
-You should upload the audio file of your group (or solo) podcast discussion to Canvas for your classmates to listen to and comment upon.
+20% In-Class Participation Group Discussions will happen sporadically throughout the semester.
+Attend class, talk with your peers, earn points for participation.
+20% Podcast Assignment (1) You can do this project by yourself or in a group.
+It's up to your own preference!
+This project is due no later than May 3rd th at 11:59pm.
+You should upload the audio file of your group (or solo) podcast discussion to Canvas.
+20%

 More detailed information will be discussed in class.
 You can complete this assignment at any time throughout the semester.
-The project is worth 20 points toward your final grade.
-Final Paper (1) Your final paper is due on Canvas by December 14 th at 20% • ' ' ' 11:59pm.
-The final paper will be a comprehensive reflection of what you've learned or discovered in taking this course.
-This paper will be a minimum of 1000 words and is worth 20 points toward your final grade.
+The project is worth 20 points toward your final grade and should be a minimum 30- minute audio clip.
+Final Paper (1) Your final paper is due on Canvas by May 3 rd at 11:59pm.
+The final paper will be a comprehensive reflection on your podcast topic.
+This paper should be written with your podcast group or solo if you completed the podcast on your own.
+The paper is a more "professional" cited version of the podcast.
+Do these assignments in tandem and it will go quickly.
+In the past, students have used the final paper as a sort of "script' for the podcast.
+The paper should be a minimum of 1000 words (max 1500) and is worth 20 points toward your final grade.
+20%